trixi-framework/libtrixi/docs/src/developers.md

 ```
 -DENABLE_TESTING=ON -DJULIA_PROJECT_PATH=<libtrixi-julia_directory>
 ```
-were given.
+are passed to `cmake` during configuration
 The executables can then be found under `<build_directory>/test/c` (they will not be installed).
-To run them execute
+To run them, execute
 ```
 ctest -V -R <regex>
 ```